aspose-tasks/Aspose.Tasks-Documentation/cpp/release-notes/release-notes-2019/aspose-tasks-for-cpp-19-9-release-notes/_index.md

 {{% /alert %}}

 Aspose.Tasks for C++ has been launched.
-It allows you to read and write Microsoft Project® files without using Microsoft Project®.
+It allows you to read and write Microsoft Project MPP/XML files without using Microsoft Project software.

 ## **API Features**
 Aspose.Tasks for C++ offers a wide arrange of features for creating, reading, manipulating and saving project files:

-- Read, change and write Microsoft Project® documents
+- Read, change and write Microsoft Project documents
 - Read MPP projects (native Microsoft Project format) and XML project formats.
 Microsoft Project 2003, 2007, 2010, 2013, 2016 and 2019 MPP formats are supported
 - Create, update and write projects in XML project format
 - Read MPP project files, update their summary information and write them in original MPP format